Walkers (snack foods): Marketing

 In 2014, Lineker launched a new "Do Us a Flavour" Walkers competition, allowing the public to submit new flavours of crisps.
 Six flavours would be chosen and sold for the remainder of the year before a public vote selected a winner, with a prize of £1m.
 The public had to pick one of Walkers' ingredients as a base – Somerset Cheddar, Devonshire chicken, Norfolk pork, Dorset sour cream, Vale of Evesham tomatoes and Aberdeen Angus beef – and create a new flavour using it.

 In 2015, Walkers launched the "Bring me Back" campaign, reintroducing Barbecue, Cheese and Chive, Beef and Onion, Lamb and Mint and Toasted Cheese flavours for a limited time.
 People voted on the Walkers website or used hashtags to see which flavour would be reintroduced permanently (Beef and Onion was chosen).
 The Marmite flavour was also brought back permanently to coincide with the promotion.

 On 10 April 2016, Walkers launched the Spell and Go promotion, again fronted by Gary Lineker.
 This competition caused some controversy as customers complained that it was impossible to win.
 The fairness of the competition was discussed on You and Yours, the consumer show on BBC Radio 4.
 Over 100 entrants complained to the Advertising Standards Authority, who after completing an investigation, decided that elements were misleading, and the competition was banned.

 Walkers' "Great British Dinner" range included baked ham & mustard and chicken tikka.
 A series of "mystery flavours" were launched in 2012, and later revealed to be sour cream & spring onion, Lincolnshire sausage & brown sauce, and Birmingham chicken balti.
 In 2016, Walkers produced a limited edition 'Winners - Salt and Victory' crisps to commemorate its home-town football team, Leicester City, winning the Premier League for the first time.
 Earlier that season, Walkers had given Leicester fans in attendance at a match versus Chelsea bags of "Vardy salted" crisps, bearing the image of the Foxes' striker.

 In 2019, Walkers reunited with the Spice Girls, with the 1990s girl band featuring in a campaign.
 In December 2022, Walkers launched a UK-wide search for the best heart-shaped crisp with a £100,000 reward for one winner.

 Products

 Walkers Crisps

 A packet of Walkers Cheese & Onion crisps.
-Uniquely for British crisps they are in a blue wrapper, while Walkers Salt & Vinegar are in a green wrapper; the opposite colour scheme for other brands of British crisps.
+They are in a blue wrapper while Walkers Salt & Vinegar are in a green wrapper, the opposite colour scheme for other brands of British crisps.

-The main flavours of Walkers Crisps offered by the company currently are:
+The main flavours of Walkers Crisps offered by the company currently (as of June 2026) are: